 As you begin to wrap up your first year, consider reviewing the four year plan that you created in University 101 during the fall semester.
 All first year students at Pace participate in a trajectory known as the Pace Path.
 Each student takes a different path at Pace, but the path is made up of a lot of activities outside of the classroom that will strengthen your skills as you enter the work world after college.
 Pace Path experiences include items such as internships, leadership positions, volunteering, engaging in student organizations, undergraduate research, and professional development.
 While in the first year, your four-year plan is a draft, you should continue modifying it each year in order to make sure you have set goals to accomplish, and are on track to not only graduate in four years, but graduate as a well-rounded student with experience inside and outside of the classroom.

 Another option to consider as you finish up your spring semester and head into summer break is taking a summer course.
 Summer courses are a great way to earn credits in a relatively quick amount of time and might help you get a jump start on sophomore year.
 It is a good time to take a core or foundation requirement, and you have the option of taking it at Pace or another institution closer to home.
 If you take it at Pace, it is similar to our Winter Session courses in which they are billed per credit.
 You can also take up to 12 credits (during your entire time at Pace) at another institution during your summer and winter breaks.
 However, to take a class at another college there is a procedure to ensure that the course you take there has an academic equivalent here at Pace.
-The Permission to Enroll at Another Institution form (PDF) needs to be signed off by both your Advisor, and the corresponding department in which the class is from.
 Please make sure to speak with your Academic Advisor about this procedure.

 First-Year Academic Advising